 During the lease term in Huntly

-During tenancy, the rental property belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental home in Huntly, the renter must allow us to access the rental home.
-Some good reasons to go into rental property are to:
+During lease, the rental home belongs to the tenant we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental home in Huntly, the renter must allow us to come into the rental.
+Some good reasons to come into rental property are to:

 - Inspect the rental home,